Prototyping

 Is Prototyping in demand in 2026?

-Prototyping appears in 96 active job listings in the product category — representing 11% of all tracked product postings.
-Demand has been stable over the past 30 days.
+Prototyping appears in 128 active job listings in the product category — representing 10% of all tracked product postings.
+Over the past 30 days demand has grown 96.1%.

-Prototyping most commonly appears alongside Stakeholder Mgmt, Figma, A/B Testing in job requirements.
+Prototyping most commonly appears alongside Stakeholder Mgmt, Figma, User Research in job requirements.
 Building proficiency in these complementary skills can significantly strengthen a candidate profile.

 Prototyping demand FAQ